darwinanddavis/DataPortfolio/30daymapchallenge.md

 ### Mapping my Lyft ride activity over two years

 Using geolocation data for my Lyft rides as a passenger to build an interactive map that shows my Lyft activity, including origin pickup and destination dropoff points.
 The data covers the USA.

+These data are really cool, so I just wanted to make use of them.
+Hexagons are good for visualising frequency and mobility spatial data.
+My data here ended up being too coarse (obviously I didn't take enough Lyft rides) to leverage this, but it tells a story about where my ride activity is weighted.
+There is also a time component, which I'll definitely use for another analysis.

 ### Notes
 * Data were obtained from my Lyft ride report.